 Roundtable on Sustainable Palm Oil (RSPO) certification is an assurance to buyers of palm oil products that the standard of production is sustainable.
 All organisations in the supply chain that use RSPO certified sustainable oil products are audited to prevent overselling and mixing palm oil with conventional (or non-sustainable) oil palm products.

-The RSPO has been criticised as being weak.
+However, it’s important to know the RSPO has been criticised as being weak.
 Read more about this here.

 The Southern African Sustainable Seafood Initiative (SASSI) was established to improve the sustainability of the local seafood industry.
 Part of this initiative is to educate consumers in understanding their sustainable seafood options, which they do with some easy-to-use tools that categorise seafood species according to a ‘traffic light’ system of green (the most sustainable seafood choice), orange (there are concerns about the sustainability of this species, so think twice), and red (this species is under threat, and is illegal to sell in SA).